FAQS

 For more information on how we make sure the session stays within platonic boundaries, please read my code of conduct.

-In a cuddle session, you're spending time relaxed and in close contact with another warm body.
+In a cuddle session, you're getting the chance to relax and spend time in close contact with another warm body.
 So, although the session is totally platonic, it's possible to experience some arousal.
 But that's okay - that's what bodies (sometimes) do!

 As long as sexual arousal is not encouraged or pursued, we can continue with the session, making adjustments so that the focus remains on caring platonic touch.